SpikeInterface/spikeinterface/examples/modules/extractors/README.rst

 Extractors tutorials
 --------------------

-The :code:`extractors` module is designed to load and save recorded and sorted data and to handle probe information.
+The :py:mod:`spikeinterface.extractors` module is designed to load and save recorded and sorted data and to handle probe information.

-- RecordingExtractor
+- RecordingExtractors
-- SortingExtractor
+- SortingExtractors
 - Handling probe information